velvetkevorkian/enterprise/design_enterprise_report.md

 ####Photography
 This isn't really important at this point, since any imagery is more likely to be depicting a project I worked on, rather than selected for purely aesthetic value.
 I'm going to leave this one open for now.

+####Implementation

+- Business card
+- CV
+- homepage
+- blog homepage
+- logo development
+- colour swatches and logo colours

 ______

 ###Networking
-Regardless of how well thought out and designed a personal brand is, it's far less important than talking to real people in the creative community.
-Several people interviewed for this report mentioned the value of networking.
+Regardless of how well thought out and designed a personal brand is, it's far less effective than talking to other people in the creative community.
+Clare Brennan, Rory Gianni and Malath Abbas all made much the same point in conversation: being present and visible, whether as a practitioner, a facilitator, or both, is vital to establishing a creative freelance business.

 _______